luckydrq/jade-flow/README.md

 # jade-flow
 A powerful control flow model described by [jade syntax](https://github.com/jadejs/jade).Inspired by [koa](https://github.com/koajs/koa).

+You can write middleware/task in the same way as `koa middleware`.

 ## Control flow in Koa
 As we all know in koa, the control flow goes like this:

 ![](https://camo.githubusercontent.com/d80cf3b511ef4898bcde9a464de491fa15a50d06/68747470733a2f2f7261772e6769746875622e636f6d2f66656e676d6b322f6b6f612d67756964652f6d61737465722f6f6e696f6e2e706e67)

-Let's say it looks like a `U` shape as below:
+Let's say it looks like a `U` shape:

 ![](https://img.alicdn.com/tps/TB1Bp8WIFXXXXbPXFXXXXXXXXXX.png)